amelia2802/100-days-of-code/log.md

 **Today's Progress**:
 - Revise Tree, and Binary Tree concepts.
 Write a Java program to create a binary tree and traverse it in Pre-order.
-- fixed the alignment using CSS and collaborate to update the e-commerce site.
+- fixed the alignment using CSS and collaborated to update the e-commerce site.

 **Link to work:** [Binary tree creation](https://github.com/amelia2802/Coding-Practice/blob/master/Trees/binaryTreeCreation.java)